craig-br/lightspeed-demos/README.md

 * `prepare_<playbook_name>.yml` - Playbooks that start with `prepare_*` prepares the environment for the demo.
 * `README.md` - Contains a video and step-by-step instructions to prepare and perform the demo.
 * `solution_<playbook_name>.yml` - Playbooks that start with `solution_*` have been tested with the latest version of the Ansible Lightspeed model.
 Use the tested Ansible content to compare your Ansible Lightspeed-generated outputs before the demo.

+## How do I get started with Ansible Lightspeed?

+Please follow the instructions provided by the resources available in the [getting started guide](./GETTING_STARTED.md).

 ## ❗️Test before doing a demo if you're using this content locally